ArekWiacek/Posthuman/readme.md

 ### Architecture

 Backend solution is divided into different layers to separate responsibility of different parts of app.

 Layers are :
-- Core (models)
+- Core - models
-- Data (here is entity framework implementation)
+- Data - here is entity framework implementation
-- Services ( containing "game" logic)
+- Services - containing application / game logic
-- Web API (endpoint for outer world to communicate with frontend).
+- Web API - endpoint for outer world to communicate with frontend
-- Additionally there is additional layer implementing SignalR library to communicate with frontend in real time - called "RealTimeCommunication".
+- RealTimeCommunication - additional layer implementing SignalR library to communicate with frontend in real time

 Frontend application is written in React with MaterialUI.

 Below you have more details about each layer

 ### Posthuman.Core
 * Model Layer
 * Models definitions
 * Entities, DTOs, Enums